- Home

 What is the role of Lecturer?

-Individuals who opt for a career as a lecturer are employed by universities and other academic institutions to deliver lectures and tutorials to students.
-He or she possesses expertise in one or more subjects and provide students lectures on that particular subject.
-In career as lecturer, individuals have to conduct research and contribute to academic publications.
-Individuals in the lecturer profession oversee students' study projects, such as master's or doctoral dissertations and final year undergraduate projects.
+Individuals in the lecturer profession overseas student study projects, such as master's or doctoral dissertations and final-year undergraduate projects.
 To help the department obtain funding from external sources for a variety of research initiatives, they conduct research, develop, and prepare offers and proposals.

 A lecturer is responsible for contributing to curriculum revisions, course and degree requirements.

-A lecturer often required to provide consultation to academic boards, committees and councils.
-He or she ahs to attend academic conferences and faculty meetings.
+A lecturer is often required to provide consultation to academic boards, committees and councils.

 Types of a Lecturer